ilona-baude/ilona-baude/README.md

 * 🌍 Languages:
   * French
   * English
+* ⚡Fun Fact!
-*⚡Fun Fact!
-My cats do most of the coding by lying down on my computer while I'm working
+My cats do most of the coding by lying down on my computer while I'm working 💻🐈

 ## ✨Recent Projects